5 Important Tips for Kids' Dental Care

 - Controlling the acid that might cause tooth decay

 However, gums with added sugar may cause cavities.
-Minimize the amount of sugary gum your child consume or simply offer them sugar-free gum.
+Minimize the amount of sugary gum your child consumes or simply offer them sugar-free gum.

 Take them to the dentist regularly